 From Shelf to Self: Identity Construction in the Digital World

-When we were thinking about ways to describe our flagship app, koodos — a media ‘wallet’, we often found ourselves using the analogy of things tacked up on bedroom walls.
+When we were thinking about ways to describe the focus of our consumer apps, we often found ourselves using the analogy of things tacked up on bedroom walls.
 Or record collections.
 Or the books on one’s shelf.
 All of these represent a physical manifestation of who we are, what we are, and how we want those closest to us to perceive us.

 Using this framing, of the shelf as a proxy for the self, it’s an interesting coincidence that the words self and shelf are only one letter apart.
 Because to self-chronicle is to self-construct.
 The journey of identity construction is intertwined with our active collecting and chronicling of things and ideas.
 It isn’t that fixed self that we have to actualize or memorialize, it’s the changing and evolving one.